2024-25 Annual Meeting Report

 The operating budget is as follows:

-Sixty percent(60%) of eligible owners signed up and are particpating in the group purchase master electric contract.
+Sixty percent(60%) of eligible owners signed up and are participating in the group purchase master electric contract.

 INFORMAL POLL AT MEETING